Skip to content

 How Carrots Improve Your Eye Health

-Beta Carotene
+Beta Carotene and Eyes

 The main powerhouse for optimal eye health is vitamin A. Vitamin A is critical for maintaining your ability to see.
 If you have low levels of vitamin A, the eye isn’t able to send visual signals to the brain.

-The first initial symptom people tend to notice is night blindness, an inability to see when there is very low light.
+The first initial symptom people tend to notice with vision decline is night blindness, an inability to see when there is very low light.
 Night blindness largely depends on genetics, and it gets more common as we age, but supplementing eyes with high doses of vitamin A has been shown to decrease the progression of night blindness with age.

-Lutein and Zeaxanthin
+Lutein and Zeaxanthin Protect Eyes from UV Rays

 Lutein is an antioxidant that helps to protect and improve eye function.
 It’s basically a light filter that protects the eyes from UV damage, which is a much better solution than trying to put sunscreen on your eyes (don’t do that: it will sting).